| |

 Mediation is appropriate for both low conflict and high conflict

 cases.
-For some couples, however, negotiating directly with
+For some individuals, however, negotiating directly with

 each other, even with the help of a mediator, is not possible